Looking for something? Search Away?

 It was important to support the local Tea Houses when our group could, through the purchasing of food and supplies.
 While food and snacks were available at every Tea House, variety was lacking.
 Some of the snacks were expired and the price steadily increased as our group went up the mountain.

 On our trek I carried a handful of various snacks including the Herbaland Active Electrolyte Gummies and from their Snacks with Benefits line, Shroom Power, Coconut MCT Oil .
 Each snack tasted like candy, which was a nice change from the more robust protein I was devouring.
-Each has their own added benefits including essential electrolytes such as potassium, magnesium, mushroom varieties like, Turkey Tail, and Cordyceps, and well known MCT and coconut water/oil.
+Each has its own added benefits including essential electrolytes such as potassium, and magnesium, mushroom varieties like, Turkey Tail, and Cordyceps, and well-known MCT and coconut water/oil.
 My favorite was the Shroom Power which was flavored lemon and black tea.
-Throughout the hike I was craving an ice tea and ginger ale to no avail, so these were a welcomed treat.
-All flavors are high in protein, and fiber to help sustain energy.
+Throughout the hike, I was craving an iced tea and ginger ale to no avail, so these were a welcomed treat.
+All flavours are high in protein, and fibre to help sustain energy.

 Tech: